dsoto/WP19/outline.md

 # Results

-- TODO: format tables with reasonable numbers of significant figures
+- TODO: format tables with reasonable numbers of significant figures GT
+- TODO: fix order of columns in energy table
+- TODO: create a markdown file for each table
+- TODO: capitalize village names

 ## Data Coverage